chakri68/job-crawler/README.md

 # job-cron

+The early bird gets the job.
+Aggregators are slow, noisy, and weeks behind — so this skips them and watches company career pages straight from the source (API-first, no scraping where an API exists).
+New role matches your filters?
+It pings you before the listing has time to get stale.

-Watches official company career pages (API-first) and alerts on new matching jobs.
-On demand, tailors a base resume to a specific job with a headless Claude Code instance and renders a PDF.
-An interactive TUI lets you browse jobs, tailor them, and track each one through your pipeline (`new` → `applied` / `rejected`).
+On demand it'll tailor your base resume to a specific job — a headless Claude Code instance reorders and rephrases toward the posting, strictly from facts already in the base (no inventing a PhD you don't have), then spits out a PDF.

+An interactive TUI ties it together: browse jobs, tailor them, and shove each one through your pipeline (`new` → `applied` / `rejected`) without leaving the terminal.

-See [`design.md`](./design.md) for the full design.
+Basically a personal job-hunt cron that yells at you when something worth applying to shows up.

 ## Requirements